pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 ### What is the metadata for?

-As discussed in our [pyproject.toml file overview page in the packaging guide](../package-structure-code/pyproject-toml-python-package-metadata/), the pyproject.toml file is the file that your build tool uses to populate a `METADATA` that is included in your final Python package.
+The pyproject.toml file is the file that your build tool uses to populate a `METADATA` that is included in your Python distribution files that get published to PyPI.

 This `METADATA` file is then used by PyPI to populate your package's PyPI landing page and help users filter through the tens of thousands of packages published there.